Skip to content

 Add or edit a translation

-Rotki does translation using Vue i18n.
+rotki does translation using Vue i18n.

-Rotki's main language is English.
+rotki's main language is English.
 The language file for it is here.
 To fill in the translation for another language, you should pay attention to the following things:

 1. The JSON structure from the English language file is absolute, meaning you can't change the JSON structure (the keys), because this is how rotki reads which value to use.
 So for translations of other languages, please follow the same structure as the English language JSON file.
 For example: